ACCESS TO THE TREE OF LIFE

 We are approaching an age of physical and moral horrors, We need to be filled with the Spirit of God if we are to survive the deceptions, pressures, and fears of the coming days.

 Eating of eternal life, of the body and blood of Christ, is something we are to do continually.
-We are to lift up the gates of our heart and invite the King of Glory, the Lord—strong and mighty in battle, to dine with us.
+We are to lift up the gates of our heart and invite the King of Glory, the Lord who is strong and mighty in battle, to dine with us.
 We dine on His body and blood.
 He dines on our obedience and worship.

 Being filled for eternity with the Spirit of God in spirit, soul, and body is part of our inheritance.
 Therefore we are to press into Divine Life each day of our discipleship.
 We do this by overcoming, through Jesus Christ, every form of evil that would attempt to distract us, to tear us down from our high place in God.